ryanshiroma/baseball-audio-cheating-detection/README.md

     - Generate mel-spectrograms images
   - Meta Data
     - Scrape MLB.com for pitch metadata
-    - one-hot encode batters and month
+    - one-hot encode batters
     - create the target by binarizing off-speed and fastball pitches to 0-1
 - Model Training
   - Split dataset into training and test datasets
   - Fit C-NN and optimize hyperparameters
 - Model Inference and Analysis
   - Inspect the prediction distribution to determine if cheating signals are present
-  - use integrated gradients (or similar) to identify the cheating sound itself
+  - Use SHAPley values to pinpoint the sound itself
 - Future Work
   - Rerun the analysis for past seasons and other teams